Room service: Advantages and disadvantages

 Room service offers convenience and flexibility, allowing guests to eat and drink within their own private room in the hotel.
 Guests can order meals whenever they want, and also save time by having meals delivered to their rooms.
 They can remain in casual wear while eating.
 Celebrities and those holding private meetings can avoid attention during meals.
 Room service might have additional services; morning drink is a popular one.
 However, food and drinks tend to be much more expensive.
 Logistics also limit the menus.
 They are often limited to those that can be cooked by staff on different shifts.
 Hot food can become cold before delivery to the room.
-Although room service can reduce food wastage, the guest may also be less likely to experience local food, and they cannot observe the food being prepared either.
+Although room service can reduce food wastage, the guest may also be less likely to experience local food options, and they cannot observe the food being prepared either.

 Hospital room service

 Some hospitals have started to provide room service for their patients' convenience.
 Patients are able to order the food of their choice from a menu at a time that is suitable for them.
 Hospital staff may need to assist patients to ensure that they comply with their dietary restrictions.
-Visiting guests may order from the room service for a fee.

 Hospital room service offers several benefits for guests and staff.
 It can improve patient satisfaction and cater to individual preferences and needs.
 Fresher food is provided with better quality and temperature.
 This also reduces waste from additional meal trays and unwanted food plates.
 Hospitals can generate additional revenue by serving family members and visitors.
-Food service workers may enjoy more contact with patients, boosting their morale.
-Additionally, hospitals can play a role in providing meals for those with food insecurity, and reduce hunger.